HouseTrip/housetrip.github.com/_posts/2014-04-05-unleash-your-ajax-requests-with-cors.md

 end
 {% endhighlight %}

-Remove these block, restart the server and try again [http://localhost/cors](http://localhost/cors).
+Remove this block, restart the server and try again [http://localhost/cors](http://localhost/cors).
 It won't work.

 #### Caveats

 The string `'*'` cannot be used to define origins if we need to support credentials.

-It is worth noting that you have to disable `protect_from_forgery` (CSRF protection) when doing POST requests because we're dealing with different servers that doesn't share sessions.
+It is worth noting that you have to disable `protect_from_forgery` (CSRF protection) when doing POST requests because we're dealing with different servers that don't share sessions.

 ### CORS and a cloud storage facility